DiegoLeonGaray/hips-api/README.md

 # hips-api

-Fast generation of multi-resolution astronomical images for the AlERCE proyect.
+Fast generation of multi-resolution astronomical images for the ALeRCE proyect.

 Generation of images required by the DELIGHT algorithm using a local HiPS server.